DoodlingTurtle/WASM_WAsteroids/README.md

 If you build something cool from my source code, and you have a Twitter account, fell free to show it to me at [@TurtleDoodling](https://twitter.com/turtledoodling).
-I may event retweet it.
+I may even retweet it.

 With that out of the way, here is how you setup the build environement for the project.